laminemessaci/BankApi/README.md

 # BankApi
 # Project #13- Argent Bank API

-This codebase contains the code needed to run the backend for Argent Bank.
+This codebase contains the code needed to run the backend and frontend concurrently for Argent Bank.

 ## Getting Started